Types of Leaves

 I have concerns about "treading water" while I'm away.
 What have other students found helpful?

-- Take a class.
-Even if you don't have to make up any course deficiencies as part of your readmission, it can be helpful to remain engaged in a
+• Take a class.
+Even if you don't have to make up any course deficiencies as part of your return, it can be helpful to remain engaged in academic pursuits to some degree.